RobinQu/voka/README.md

 ### Heartbeat

-Subscribers are required to send heartbeat to broadcast their existence.
+Subscribers are required to send heartbeat to broadcast their existences.

 A publisher can report the changes: